GideonFlynn/FSND-Linux-Server-Configuration/README.md

 Simply run `sudo dpkg-reconfigure tzdata` select 'None of these' with your arrow keys, then select UTC

 # Reboot!
-After all of this, it would be a good idea to run `apt-get update` and `apt-get upgrade` again.
+After all of this, it would be a good idea to run `apt-get update` and `apt-get -y dist-upgrade`.

 - Run `reboot`
 - Login as < user > again